-This is the seventh story in a Re/code Special Series about the Los Angeles tech scene.
+This is the seventh and final story in a Re/code Special Series about the Los Angeles tech scene.
 In these LA Stories, we’ll take you behind the scenes of a playful, powerful and potentially game-changing tech boom taking place across the Southland.

 By now, it has become an old meme: Hollywood executives and Silicon Valley entrepreneurs have always struggled a little to get along.

 Since the days of young hackers downloading free music via Napster, the entertainment industry has been belligerent about what it perceived to be thieving teenagers up north.
 And since the days of those big-media industry executives suing young hackers, the technologists up north have been dismissive of the stodgy fat cats in Hollywood.

 There has always been other kinds of sibling rivalry between the two California regions, north and south, over all manner of things: Sports teams, rock music, food and wine, imported intellectuals, overall ethos and lifestyle.

 But it has been in tech where the tensions have been highest, especially with hugely lucrative businesses at risk on both sides.
 Still, in LA at least, some are hoping after decades of hype about convergence, the relationship is perhaps finally changing for the better.

 Peter Chernin, a longtime media executive and founder of the Chernin Group, thinks the tension is cooling off now, pointing to successful Hollywood-tech mashups like Netflix: “It was pretty heated for a while, but it seems more low-key right now.
 I don’t hear the Hollywood people ranting and raving about Silicon Valley quite as much.”

 He predicts that the biggest and most interesting Hollywood investments will be in YouTube-related companies like Maker Studios.
 Tech companies like Twitter and Facebook could start to invest in these, as well, he said.